terminalpp/terminalpp/README.md

 `Ctrl +` and `Ctrl -` to increase / decrease zoom.
 `Ctrl Shift V` to paste from clipboard.
 `Alt Space` to toggle full-screen mode.
+`Ctrl+F1` displays the about box with version information

 ## Command-line options